 - iron

 If your bags are like mine, they’re likely to be in all different states of crumpled-ness.
-So , first things, first, iron those bags!
+So, first things, first, iron those bags if needed.
 Medium heat works.
 Ironing on a paper bag will also clean your iron, so you might want to start with a sacrificial bag, just in case your iron has any Ghosts of Craft Projects Past lurking around.

 Much better!

 I happen to have a snazzy wavy blade for my rotary cutter.
-You can use something similar, a straight rotary or paper cutter or just plain scissors.
+Try scissors, decorative or plain, or fun rotary blades.

 Each wine bag will make 2 gift bags.
 Determine how big you want each side to be, leaving about 1″ for folding for each bag.